itscodenation/curriculum-13-14/lessons/15-16_number_guesser/TeachersNotes.md

 #ScriptEd Lesson #16-17: Guess a Number

-**Goal: Learn about random number generator, comparison operators, if/else statements, while loops, for loops.**
+**Reminder:** Have students log their attendance at scripted.org/attendance **Goal: Learn about random number generator, comparison operators, if/else statements, while loops, for loops.**

 Today we’ll create a Number Guessing Game.
 Your program will ask the user to guess a